lancershield/docs/docs/vuln-db/high/ABI.md

 ## 📄 Justifications & Analysis

--**Impact**: Can break uniqueness guarantees, signature schemes, and lead to fund duplication or misuse.
+- **Impact**: Can break uniqueness guarantees, signature schemes, and lead to fund duplication or misuse.
 - **Exploitability**: Attackers only need to identify a collision pair to exploit weak encodePacked usage.
 - **Reachability**: Hashes and signatures are typically user-input dependent and publicly callable.
 - **Complexity**: Low complexity exploit, but requires input crafting or brute-force collisions.